skm1312/Faceshape-Detection/README.md

 ## Faceshape-Detection

-This is a simple application that takes an image file as input and produces the face shape of the person in the image as output (if a face is found in the image).
+This is an application that takes an image file as input and produces the face shape of the person in the image as output (if a face is found in the image).

 ## Tools / Libraries